ericgolftourney/StoreLocatorPlus/readme.txt

 == Description ==

 Whether you have a thousands of locations or just a handful, you can do it all from within the WordPress admin panel.
-No programming required, no monthly fee to ask questions in the forum and an active development.
+No programming required, no monthly fee to ask questions in the forum and an active development team supporting you.
 Set up an interactive Google map for your customers with a single shortcode.
 Categorize your stores and customize the map.
 You can export the results.
 This is a simple, quick, and easy plugin.

 Store Locator Plus is an advanced system for managing multiple physical locations via a fully integrated WordPress solution.
 You can add details such as a store description, hours, a website address, an email address, and tags for each location and then display those locations easily on any page using a shortcode.
 The location search form and Google Map will automatically be displayed.